 full-featured dynamic wiki engine.
 Requirements

-Only requirements are to have user with sudo
+The only requirements are to have a user with sudo

 installed on your VPS.

-Tutorial on how to create new user and grant him sudo
+Tutorial on how to create a new user and grant him sudo

 privileges can be found here